 And if your end goal is to get into the game industry, don’t be afraid to look into a different industry to get the experience you need.
 When I was studying automation and I left Epic, I took a little detour to a mobile app developer so I could get experience in automation and get professional experience with coding engineering.
 And that helped to beef up my resume and get me the job at EA.
 Sometimes it’s scary to do that because it’s hard to get into the industry, and then you leave and have to get back in.
 But it can definitely pay off.

-Ratica: I began by creating all kinds of digital art and animations.
-Eventually a game developer hired me on and I worked in [art direction] for over 20 years.
-For programmers, start programming your own game and stick with it.
+Ratica: For programmers, start programming your own game and stick with it.
 It’s easy to start but hard to finish.
 Come up with an idea of a simple, basic game mechanic and make a game out of it.

 Don’t try to do too much, otherwise it may be overwhelming and discouragement will lead to never completing it.
 Keep the game and game mechanic very simple, but polish the heck out of it.
 Make whatever it is work very, very well.